rodinhatokay/Cpp-SOTDAMA/README.md

  3. Knight (patrols area)
  4. Thug (raids Peasants)

-each agent can be found in one of the modes:
+each agent can be found in one of the states:
 - stopped
 - dead
 - Moving to